Hawk-Zhou/better-groupcache/README.md

 **Background**

-Hash collision becomes a problem in our implementation that comes with delete support.
+Hash collisio wasn't too much a problem in creating virtual nodes.
+It becomes a problem in my implementation because support of deleting nodes requires precise tracking of virtual nodes.
 The OG [implementation](https://github.com/golang/groupcache/blob/master/consistenthash/consistenthash.go) of consistent hash by grouphash shown below doesn't care about collision, which is perfectly fine.

 ```go
 func (m *Map) Add(keys ...string) {